saleor/saleor/docs/payment-gateways.rst

 Supported Payment Gateways
 ==========================

-Here is our list of supported payment gateways, and their configuration:
+You will find below the list of payment gateways supported by Saleor and their configuration guide.

 .. toctree::
    :maxdepth: 1